Leon Russianoff: Early life and education

+Leon Russianoff was born to Sarah and Isadore Russianoff on August 19, 1916, in Brooklyn, New York.
+His parents were Jewish immigrants; Isadore emigrated from Russia c.
+1900, and Sarah emigrated from Galicia.
+After emigrating, Isadore settled in a neighborhood near Hester Street on Manhattan's Lower East Side, where he lived while he attended high school and trained to become a dentist.

+Russianoff attended Samuel J. Tilden High School in Brooklyn, and was a member of the school's brass band and orchestra.

+Leon Russianoff attended St. Clair McKelway Junior High School in Brooklyn, graduating in 1930; he later attended Samuel J. Tilden High School, also in Brooklyn.
+The young Russianoff started learning clarinet during his time at high school: at his mother's urging, he had previously tried violin (which he strongly disliked), piano, drums, and xylophone before settling on the clarinet at age 14.
+Russianoff first studied with Dominic Tramontano, a clarinetist who played vaudeville, film, and fiesta music.
+During his time at high school, Russianoff was a member of his school's orchestra and brass band.
+Upon his graduation in 1933, he was awarded the Tilden Symphony Society Medal "for outstanding ability and service" to the school orchestra.

-Leon Russianoff was born to Sarah and Isadore Russianoff on August 19, 1916 in Brooklyn, New York.
-His parents were Jewish immigrants who settled near Hester Street in Manhattan, which provided shelter while Isadore trained to become a dentist.
-At his mother's persuasion, the young Russianoff tried violin, piano, drums, and xylophone before he started learning clarinet at age 14.
-He first studied with Dominic Tramontano, a vaudeville and fiesta player, before winning a scholarship from the Philharmonic-Symphony Society of New York to study with Simeon Bellison around c.
-1933.
-According to his biographer Stephen Lee Clark, these rigidly structured lessons with Bellison were a significant source of anxiety for Russianoff, and ultimately contributed to him becoming a teacher instead of a performer.
-Besides his formal studies, Russianoff played B♭ clarinet alongside Kalman Bloch in the Bellison Ensemble, a clarinet choir.
+Around this time, Russianoff ceased lessons with Tramontano after winning a scholarship from the Philharmonic-Symphony Society of New York to study with Simeon Bellison, the principal clarinetist of the New York Philharmonic.
+According to Russianoff's biographer, Stephen Lee Clark, these rigidly structured lessons with Bellison were a significant source of anxiety for Russianoff, and ultimately contributed to his becoming a teacher instead of a performer.
+Besides his formal studies, Russianoff played B♭ clarinet alongside Kalman Bloch (later principal clarinet of the Los Angeles Philharmonic) in the Bellison Ensemble, an early American clarinet choir.

-Russianoff never took a college-level music class, but continued his lessons with Bellison and successfully auditioned for the National Orchestral Association while studying for a Bachelor of Science in English and Sociology at the City College of New York (1933–June 1938).
-It during these college years that Russianoff took on his first two students, both referred to him by Bellison.
-Some time before 1940, he became an active member of Local 802 of the American Federation of Musicians (Greater New York) and remained a part of the union for more than 50 years.
+Russianoff never took a college-level music class; Ann McCutchan, a writer for The Instrumentalist, attributed this partially to his negative experiences with Bellison.
+Instead, he pursued a Bachelor of Science in English and Sociology at the City College of New York (1933–June 1938).
+During this time, Russianoff continued his lessons with Bellison, successfully auditioned for Léon Barzin's National Orchestral Association, and took on his first two students – Martin Zwick and Jack Kreiselman, both referred to him by Bellison.
+Upon graduation, he began teaching professionally.
+Sometime before 1940, he became an active member of Local 802 of the American Federation of Musicians (Greater New York) and remained a part of the union for more than 50 years.